ploomber/contributing/README.md

 - [Other](#other)

+> # Info
+> For a compilation of community contributions, [see here](community-contributions.md).
+If you created or found something, please open a Pull Request!

 ## ❤️ Share the Ploomber love
 Helps us spread the word about our product to everyone you know.